JackNicholas/skye-ferry-demo/content/times-and-fares.md

 ​​​​​​
 ## Service Dates

-We run annually from Eater until October.
+We run annually from Easter until October.
 The precise dates are changeable due to Easter being a moveable feast and October can throw up some tricky conditions with weather.
 We will keep the site updated as to when we open and close for the season each year.

 ## Times of service